 Brand Name: Prosed ED and Uritact-EC

-Prosed ED delayed-release tablets is used for:
+Prosed ED delayed-release tablets are used for:

 Treating painful and irritating symptoms of the urinary tract due to urinary tract infections or diagnostic procedures.

-Prosed ED delayed-release tablets is a urinary antiseptic, urinary acidifier, analgesic, and anticholinergic combination.
+Prosed ED delayed-release tablets are a urinary antiseptic, urinary acidifier, analgesic, and anticholinergic combination.
 It works by helping to kill bacteria in the urine, decreasing pain and inflammation, and reducing muscle spasms in the urinary tract.
 These actions work together to help relieve discomfort while urinating.

 Do NOT use Prosed ED delayed-release tablets if:

 - you are allergic to any ingredient in Prosed ED delayed-release tablets

 - you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to aspirin, other salicylate medicines, or a nonsteroidal anti-inflammatory drug (NSAID) (eg, ibuprofen, naproxen, celecoxib)

 - you have angle-closure glaucoma, problems with your esophagus, bowel motility problems, a blockage of your bladder or bowel, severe intestinal problems (eg, ulcerative colitis), severe bleeding, flu or chickenpox, myasthenia gravis, severe kidney problems, or you are severely dehydrated

 - you are taking a sulfonamide (eg, sulfamethoxazole)